 “A little positive comment from people who you don’t know but you know that you’re inspiring, it gives you that motivation to say, ‘come on Gemma, sort it out, we can do this, let’s make this a good day.”

 Today Gemma is in the Watchkeeper Force, hoping to bring the new capability into service for the British Army.
 Watchkeeper is the Army's eye in the sky and underwent extensive testing in Wales before being deployed operationally to Camp Bastion in 2014.
+She said:

 “Watchkeeper is an unmanned aerial system that we use as a surveillance platform.
 People that know their military history will know that we did have it available to us in Afghanistan but that was sort of an operational emergency capability.